freedomofpress/securedrop-docs/docs/admin/installation/apply_sdw.rst

   .. note::

-    If you close the SecureDrop Client during your session, you can launch it again using the SecureDrop icon on the desktop.
+    If you close SecureDrop Inbox during your session, you can launch it again using the SecureDrop icon on the desktop.

 Once the update check is complete, the SecureDrop Client will launch.
 Log in using an existing journalist account and verify that sources are listed and submissions can be downloaded, decrypted, and viewed.